ISC-Project-Phoenix/design/software/ros/README.md

 velocity.
 As a result of this, nodes at the edge will need to store a max_throttle_speed or similar parameters in order to convert speed back to percents.
 It is very important these values are consistent across all nodes including joy inputs, else NN output will be biased.
+(TODO update)

 To be clear on the format: